sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Dynamic Data](../images/dynamic_data.png)

 As you can see the lists are all in one line.
-Therefore, we should format the list the way we want before we inject to JSX.
-In order to format the list we should modify the array before we will inject to JSX.
+Therefore, we should format the list the way we want, before we inject it to JSX.
+In order to format the list, we should modify the array before we will inject it to JSX.
 We can modify the array using _map_.
 As a react developer you should have a very good understanding of functional programming(map, filter, reduce, find, some, every).
-If you don't have good understanding of functional programming check out day 1.
+If you don't have good understanding of functional programming, check out day 1.

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']
 const techsFormatted = techs.map((tech) => <li>{tech}</li>)
 ```

-In the following code example, the list is now containing list elements and formatted properly.
+In the following code example, the list is now containing list elements and it is formatted properly.

 ```html
 <!DOCTYPE html>